kkwong44/wordpuzzles/README.md

 * Success rate is a percentage which calculated by (number of solved puzzle / Total number of puzzles played) * 100

 The external worksheet will be updated with the new leader board scores.
+* Validation on worksheet "leaderboard" will be checked
+* Exit program with error message when worksheet does not exist

 *Example - Rank Top 5*